A Comparison Principle for a Sobolev Gradient Semi-Flow: Main result

 and easily refer to the linear and nonlinear components of the equation as $L$ and $X$.
 We now briefly outline the strategy for the proof of Theorem \ref{thm:1}.

 We will show that $L$ generates a semigroup and this semigroup satisfies a comparison principle.
 The theory of semigroups will also allow us to show that, for large enough $\gamma$, the nonlinear operator $X$ will also satisfy a comparison principle.
-We will then show that solutions to equation (\ref{eqn:simple}) exist for all time, and can be expressed via the integral formula